-- Outcomes should be integrated across programme design in a way that makes it clear outcomes are mutually supportive and not entirely discrete. - In a programme, assessment of all outcomes should be integrated so each assessment task provides evidence of at least two outcomes in ways that demonstrate their interdependence.
+Assessment of all outcomes should be integrated so each assessment task provides evidence of at least two outcomes in ways that demonstrate their interdependence.

-Attending to these conditions will ensure an integrated approach to learning and assessment and will also reduce assessment load.
+This will ensure an integrated approach to learning and assessment and will also reduce assessment load.
+There should be no more than 2-3 assessment events for each 15 credits of learning.

-As indicated in the information above, this programme of study should be based on the realities of practice in adult and tertiary teaching assessment contexts.
+As indicated in the information above, this programme of study should be based on the realities of practice in adult and tertiary teaching contexts.
 Therefore, assessments should generally be based on the candidate's own teaching and learning practice to ensure the course learning is applied in practice.